-In other words, the transfer of ownership is not always between the Intrastat declarant "himself" and an enterprise in another country.
-It may also be another enterprise in the Member State of declaration who becomes owner or disposes of the goods.
+In other words, the transfer of ownership is not always between the Intrastat declarant "himself" and an economic operator in another country.
+It may also be another economic operator in the Member State of declaration who becomes owner or disposes of the goods.